The Smith Family partnership

 DEAP outreach activities

-As well as contributing to the Learning for Life scholarships, DEAP is working with Northern Bay College to support activities for students who are recipients of the scholarships.
+As well as contributing to the Learning for Life scholarships, DEAP is working with Northern Bay College to support activities for students, including those who are recipients of the scholarships.

 DEAP's expertise in building on student capacity and aspiration will link these students to suitable activities to ease their transition through senior school years and on to higher education.